Georgina Walker

-Georgina Walker is a female former international table tennis player from England.
+Georgina Walker (born 28 July 1985) is a female former international table tennis player from England.

 Table tennis career

 She represented England at two World Table Tennis Championships, in 2004 and 2006, in the Corbillon Cup (women's team event).

 She competed in the 2002 and 2006 Commonwealth Games and won five English National Table Tennis Championships, (two senior and three junior).
 Her representative county was Nottinghamshire.